werner-scholtz/kalender/README.md

     // The event is a reference to the event that was changed.

     // This is a async function, so you can do any async work here.

+    // Once this function is complete the calendar will rebuild.
   },
   onEventTapped: (CalendarEvent<Event> calendarEvent) async {
     // The calendarEvent is a reference to the event that was tapped.

     // This is a async function, so you can do any async work here.

+    // Once this function is complete the calendar will rebuild.
   },
   onCreateEvent: (CalendarEvent<Event> calendarEvent) async {
     // The calendarEvent is a reference to the event that was created.